kimtth/awesome-azure-openai-llm/section/models_research.md

 - Math soving optimized LLM [WizardMath📑](https://arxiv.org/abs/2308.09583): Developed by adapting Evol-Instruct and Reinforcement Learning techniques, these models excel in math-related instructions like GSM8k and MATH. [✨](https://github.com/nlpxucan/WizardLM) [18 Aug 2023] / Math solving Plugin: [Wolfram alpha](https://www.wolfram.com/wolfram-plugin-chatgpt/)
  ![**github stars**](https://img.shields.io/github/stars/nlpxucan/WizardLM?style=flat-square&label=%20&color=blue&cacheSeconds=36000)
 - [Multitask Prompted Training Enables Zero-Shot Task Generalization📑](https://arxiv.org/abs/2110.08207): A language model trained on various tasks using prompts can learn and generalize to new tasks in a zero-shot manner.
 [15 Oct 2021]
+- [On the Slow Death of Scaling📑](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5877662): 💡Relying solely on scaling model size and data is becoming less effective, and AI progress now depends on exploring more nuanced, efficient approaches.
+[12 Dec 2025]
 - [Testing theory of mind in large language models and humans](https://www.nature.com/articles/s41562-024-01882-z): Some large language models (LLMs) perform as well as, and in some cases better than, humans when presented with tasks designed to test the ability to track people’s mental states, known as “theory of mind.” [🗣️](https://www.technologyreview.com/2024/05/20/1092681/ai-models-can-outperform-humans-in-tests-to-identify-mental-states) [20 May 2024]

 ### **Reasoning**